AJONES8/PEMAD_CRB_NTAP_RESTRICTOR_ROPE_EXP/FMRD_CRB_NTAP_Restrictor_Rev_Oct_v1.md

 # Adding in the current direction relative to the tow

-As reported by the survey crew
+As reported by the survey crew.

 ``` r
 #Looking current direction in pair